progit/progit/de/04-git-server/01-chapter4.markdown

 <!--The first thing you need to do is set up a free user account.
 If you visit the Pricing and Signup page at `http://github.com/plans` and click the "Sign Up" button on the Free account (see Figure 4-2), you’re taken to the signup page.-->

 Um loslegen zu können, musst Du Dir einen Benutzeraccount erstellen.
-Gib dazu die Adresse `http://github.com/plans` in Deinem Browser ein und wähle den Button "Sign Up" unter dem "Free account"-Bereich aus (siehe Abbildung 4-2).
+Gib dazu die Adresse `http://github.com/plans` in Deinem Browser ein und wähle den Button „Sign Up“ unter dem „Free account“-Bereich aus (siehe Abbildung 4-2).
 Danach wirst Du auf die Anmeldeseite weitergeleitet.

 <!--Figure 4-2.
 The GitHub plan page.-->